 Though you can create an EODatabaseContext explicitly by using the class method registeredDatabaseContextForModel:editingContext:, you should rarely need to do so.
-If you're using the "higher-level" objects EOEditingContexts and EODatabaseDataSources, the database contexts those objects need are created automatically, on demand.
-When you create database data source (typically for use with a display group-one ofEODisplayGroup, EODisplayGroup, or WODisplayGroup), it registers a database context that's capable of fetching objects for the data source's entities.
+If you're using the "higher-level" objects EOEditingContexts (EOControl) and EODatabaseDataSources, the database contexts those objects need are created automatically, on demand.
+When you create database data source (typically for use with a display group-the interface layer's EODisplayGroup or WebObject's WODisplayGroup), it registers a database context that's capable of fetching objects for the data source's entities.
 If objects fetched into an editing context (described more in the following section) have references to objects from EOModels that are based on another database, an EODatabaseContext is creates and registered for each of the additional databases.

-EODatabaseContexts are created on demand when an EOObjectStoreCoordinator posts an EOCooperatingObjectStoreNeeded notification.
+EODatabaseContexts are created on demand when an EOObjectStoreCoordinator (EOControl) posts an EOCooperatingObjectStoreNeeded notification.
 The EODatabaseContext class registers for the notification, and it provides the coordinator with a new EODatabaseContext instance that can handle the request.
 For more discussion of this topic, see the chapter "Application Configurations" in the Enterprise Objects Framework Developer's Guide.